 If you have been in a hit-and-run accident, you first need to make sure that you get yourself and your car to a safe place.
 Next, note any defining features that may help the police identify the individual or vehicle.
 This can include the vehicle’s color, make, or license plate number.

 Call the police to file a report and seek medical attention immediately.
 Even if you do not think you are hurt, some injuries (e.g., concussion) may not be readily apparent.
 It is important to document and treat injuries.

 What If My Vehicle Was Hit in A Parking Lot or While Parked?

 You should treat parked car accidents similarly to regular car accidents.
 The first step is to contact the police to make a report.
 Next, talk to witnesses and record their descriptions of the event.
 Inquire owners of nearby shops or restaurants if they have security footage available.
 The police will be able to retrieve witness statements and request camera footage from any nearby business.

 Finally, no matter where the hit-and-run took place, make sure you call the law firm of Branch & Dhillon, P.C.
 Our expert personal injury attorneys are dedicated to helping you get the compensation you deserve.
 We offer free consultation and a no-win, no-fee policy, which furthers our commitment to putting our clients first.
-If the case gets settled before the lawsuit is filed our dedicated attorneys will automatically reduce the fee if their portion is more than the compensation settlement net.
 Start the journey of taking your life back by calling Branch & Dhillon, P.C. today!